 There's a saying that nothing in life is free and this is sometimes true in the world of web applications and digital services.
 When signing up for 'free' services such as Dropbox to store files and photographs it is always worth taking the time to understand the true cost of the ‘free’ service.
 Check what rights you have, or are giving up over any data you share or upload to the platform.

 Check it’s really us

-If you receive a call that you’re unsure about and they say they’re calling from the Nottingham Building Society, call 0344 481 4444 and speak to someone from our customer service team who will be more than happy to identify if it was us calling you or not.
+If you receive a call from someone claiming to be from the Nottingham Building Society and you're unsure if it's really us, please contact our customer service team who will be more than happy to confirm if it was us calling you.

 You can download a PDF version of this guide here.